WHAT HOUSE WILL YOU BUILD ME?: THREE (EXCERPT OF THE TEMPLE OF GOD)

 The foulest of sins, famine, frantic unrest, nervousness, fear—all ravage the inhabitants of the earth in this hour.
 Where is He who is our Redeemer?
 Look up, children of the Highest.
 The fullness of the atonement made by Christ is yet to come.
 Lift up your heads and walk as sons of God.
 Your redemption is drawing near.

 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption.
 (Hebrews 9:12)

 Christ on the cross shed His blood to make an atonement for our sins before the Throne of God.
 The High Priest of God, Christ, has entered beyond the veil and sprinkled the blood of the new covenant before the Mercy Seat in Heaven.

 The price of eternal redemption already has been paid.
-What remains for the Church, and for the nations of the saved of the world, is the “redemption of the purchased possession, unto the praise of his glory.”
+What remains for the Church, and for the nations of the saved of the world, is the “redemption of the purchased possession, to the praise of his glory.”

 The above passage is a summary of the Gospel.
 Christ’s death was for the purpose of redeeming what was in bondage under the old covenant so each person whom God calls may regain the lost inheritance.
 We gather from this verse that the Year of Jubilee is one of the major Old Testament types of the Gospel of Christ.

 A Sabbath of Sabbaths

 In addition to being a Pentecost of Pentecosts, and the fulfillment of the Day of Atonement, the thousand-year Jubilee will be a Sabbath of Sabbaths.
 The Jubilee represents the Lord’s Day, the period of time during which man ceases to work and enters God’s rest.